 If you were injured in a car accident caused by someone using a cell phone, call Kogan & DiSalvo for a free consultation.
-An experienced personal injury lawyer can examine the facts of your case and help fight for any compensation you may deserve.
+A texting and driving accident lawyer can examine the facts of your case and help fight for any compensation you may deserve.
 Boynton Beach texting while driving accident liability can make a case complex, but an attorney may know how to best fight on your behalf.

 If a person is speaking on their cell phone, stops at a red light, and they get rear-ended, they would not be liable.
 Even though they were using a phone, the cell phone had no impact on how the accident occurred, and they could not have prevented it.